-The classical regression set up: Your process of interest generates observations conditional on certain predictors.
+The classical regression set up: My process of interest generates observations conditional on certain predictors.
 The observations (but not predictors) are corrupted by noise.

-Hierarchical set up: There is a directed graph of interacting random processes, generating the observations you observe, and you would like to reconstruct the parameters, possibly even conditional distributions of parameters, accounting for interactions.
+Hierarchical set up: There is a directed graph of interacting random processes, generating the data, and I would like to reconstruct the parameters, possibly even conditional distributions of parameters, accounting for interactions, when only some of these are observed.